egeulgen/driveR/README.md

 identify driver genes based on mutational recurrence or using estimated scores predicting the functional consequences of mutations.

-`driveR` is a tool for scoring and ranking genes from individual or cohort-level somatic whole exome/genome sequencing data according to cancer driverness.
+`driveR` is a tool for scoring and prioritizing genes from individual or cohort-level somatic whole exome/genome sequencing data according to cancer driverness.
 As features, driveR uses coding impact metaprediction scores, non-coding impact scores, somatic copy number alteration scores,